The Perfect 2 Day Itinerary for Tokyo Japan

 11:30 AM Shop in Shibuya

 Shibuya is popular for shopping, so we recommend visiting a couple of department stores like Shibuya 109 or Loft.
-We always end up buying something in both Loft and 109.
+We always end up buying something at Loft or 109 because they have unique items you don’t really find anywhere else.
+The iconic Tower Records is also located in Shibuya so we’d highly recommend stopping by here as well; especially if you love music.

 1:00 PM Harajuku - Takeshita Street